serpent-os/serpentos.com/content/blog/the-big-update.md

 # Local Collections

-Boulder can now be invoked to utilise a local collection of stone packages, simplify the development of large stack items.
+Boulder can now be instructed to utilise a local collection of stone packages, simplifying the development of large stack items.

 ```bash
 sudo boulder bi stone.yml -p local-x86_64